 Food labelling and gluten

 All packaged foods have ingredient labels printed on the box, package or bottle.
-There are four methods of finding suitable gluten-free foods by reading the labelling.
+There are three methods of finding suitable gluten-free foods by reading the labelling.
 These include looking for:

-- foods carrying the Crossed Grain endorsement logo
+- foods carrying the Coeliac Australia Endorsement logo

 - foods labelled ‘gluten free’

 - foods made for the general market that are gluten free by ingredient.